 Alder Grove Restoration

 The Alder Grove site will be undergoing a large-scale restoration project over the next several years with the work starting in early 2018.
 SHADOW Lake Nature Preserve is teaming up with forestry professionals to imitate the natural species succession of Washington’s forests.
-This method of stewardship is based in silviculture, improves stand development and promotes healthy ecosystems with rich biodiversity.
+Learn more about this project on our Restoration Page.

 Tha Native Plant Garden